Guide to Amarone and Valpolicella wines

-Valpolicella is an area in the north-east of Italy, where two of the country’s most legendary wines come from: Amarone and Valpolicella.
-It lies between Lake Garda, the cities of Verona and Vicenza, and the Venetian Alps.
+Valpolicella is a winemaking area in the north-east of Italy, where two of the country’s most legendary wines come from: Amarone and Valpolicella.
+It lies between Lake Garda, the cities of Verona and Vicenza and the Lessini Mountains on the southern edge of the Venetian Alps.
+Amarone della Valpolicella DOCG and Valpolicella DOC share the same territory – the difference is in how these wines are produced.

 There are several styles of wine bearing the name Valpolicella.
 The unoaked and fresh Valpolicella bursts with flavours of fresh wild strawberry, raspberry and cinnamon.
 Valpolicella Superiore has the added complexity which comes from oak ageing.
 Finally, Valpolicella Ripasso is co-fermented with Amarone skins, and it’s known for super complex notes of red fruit preserve, leather and sweet tobacco, as well as nutmeg and spices.